tholcman/deeplens-challenge/README.md

 - https://s3.amazonaws.com/deeplens-th-ex/bells-model5/opt/mxnet_deploy_ssd_resnet50_300_FP16_FUSED.bin

 ## Rest of project
-As I have mentioned before I have used 2 lambdas, both managed by serverless. `count-exercise` is function to be deployed with Greengrass to Deeplens and `pass-to-es` is lambda triggered by IoT, which will pass data to Elasticsearch.
+As I have mentioned before I have used 2 lambdas, both managed by serverless. `count-exercise` is function to be deployed with Greengrass to DeepLens and `pass-to-es` is lambda triggered by IoT, which will pass data to Elasticsearch.

 In Terraform folder there are other AWS resources - Elasticsearch Domain and EC2 Instance as proxy.